abdulazizasiri/OneUp/documents/Detailed_Design_Spec.md

 </p>

 OneUp uses MongoDB databases  that stores all information of OneUp users in a document.
 Each document is stored  in JSON file (javascript object notation).
 Each of these document is stored in a collection divides the document into chunks of collections.
+The following section descriped each collection.

 #### 7.3.1 User collection